F.A.Q.

 Do the hotels have single and double beds?
 How about showers?
 What about smoking in the rooms?

-In Europe, all double rooms have two beds together with one headboard and footboard.
+In Europe, all double rooms usually have two beds together with one headboard and footboard.
 Each bed has its own pillow and feather covers.
 Single rooms have one bed.
-The covers are feather covers that are warm and cozy.
+The covers are down conforters that are warm and cozy.
 Most Germans sleep with their windows open for fresh air.
 There is no top sheet.
 The feather cover has a slip cover that serves as the top sheet.
 The bed is made by folding the feather cover in half.

-All rooms have showers – some with bath tubs.
+All rooms have showers.
 Washcloths are not provided.
 Soap bars are very small.
 There are no shampoos or conditioners.
 Not all European hotels supply these.
 Bringing a washcloth and your own personal soap, shampoo and conditioner makes things easier.
-Because of the liquid restrictions when flying, these items can also be bought at the local grocery store in town.
+Because of the liquid restrictions when flying, these items should be in small containers or they can also be bought at the local grocery store in town.

 The hotel is totally non-smoking.
-There are designated smoking areas in the restaurant.
+There are designated smoking areas.
 However, there is no smoking in the area where we dine for dinner.
 Smoking is forbidden in the dance hall or on the bus.

 Do the rooms all have private showers?
 YES!

-Will we be staying at any hotels in Germany that have indoor heated pools?
+Will we be staying where they have an indoor pools?

-No hotel swimming pools.
-Lake Chiemsee is about 16 km and there is a river on the far east side of town.
+Yes.
+Hotel Farbingerhof has an indoor swimming pools.
+There is a small charge.
+Lake Chiemsee is about 15 km and there is a river on the far east side of town.
 You might bring something to break the ice.

 Will there be a place to store our passports for safe-keeping at our hotel?

-Yes, Hotel Sperrer has a personal safe in each room.
+Yes, the hotel has a personal safe in each room.

 What about hair dryers, razors, clocks and curling irons?

-Rooms do not have hair dryers or curling irons.
+All rooms have hair dryers.
 European voltage is 220 volts at 50 hertz – not good for 110 volt clocks.
 Use a battery alarm clock instead.
 Plug a unit designed for 110 volts into 220 volts and the results will be maximum smoke.
 You can bring converters for your camera, razor or battery chargers.
 Most new electric razors, battery chargers and even your laptop computer can be charged using 220 volts with no problem, but it is suggested you read the manufacture’s specifications first.
 You will need an adapter plug for your 110 cord to allow you to plug into the 220 outlet.
 Appliances that have both 110/220 volt can also be found in the US stores or online before traveling.
 You can buy in Germany an inexpensive 220v curling iron, hair dryer or iron for about the same cost and use it during your two week stay.

 Why should I bring my own washcloth and soap?